fs137/PublicProjects/README.md

 # Colloidal Crystals Research

 CSIM:  A simulation of spherical colloids near a largish cylinder, with Asakura-Oosawa depletion forces.
   This is essentially an offshoot from a simple prototype developed by Prof. Chris Rycroft.
-Most if not all capabilities of CSIM can be found in open source simulation packages such as LAMMPS and ESPRESSO.
   I chose to work with a custom simulation for my research both for the flexibility afforded by doing so, and because my c++ skills were somewhat rusty.